UniversityOfAthens/x11-window-manager/README.md

 `MapRequest` event to our root window whenever any other client attempts to create a top-level window.
 Note that this is a *request*, not a *notify*.
-This means that we're given the privilege of either satisfying or totally ignoring it.
+This means that we're given the privilege of either satisfying it or totally ignoring it.
 Only one client (window manager) can enable this mask at any given time, so that's why we need to abort in case of failure.

-`SubstructureNotifyMask` will make events associated with modifications of top-level windows accessible to our root window, i.e. the second parameter of our call to `XSelectInput`.
-We can then listen to `ConfigureRequest` events and apply our layout policy!

 Substructure redirection is what allows us to intercept map events so that we can effectively wrap top-level windows into frames.
 Frames